ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MC_25km.md

     - `albsnowv = 0.98`, `albsnowi = 0.70` are for cold snow albedo (`v` and `IR`respectively).
 By using these two values, we assumes fresh dry snow is bright in visible (98%) and also high in near-`IR` (70%).
 - Albedo thickness dependence:
     - `ahmax = 0.1` is the thickness parameter for albedo, which is constant above this thickness.
 In our configuration, it means once ice is ~10cm thick, it is treated optically like thick ice and there will be no further albedo increase.
 Thinner ice, which is less than 10cm, will have a lower effective albedo.
+This value is set for consistency with [ACCESS-OM2](https://github.com/ACCESS-NRI/access-om2-configs/blob/0a29b451744dcbc82a90a8b663ce5f7f0d3f2bc2/ice/cice_in.nml#L107).
 - Pond/algae effects:
     - [`kalg = 0.0`](https://github.com/CICE-Consortium/CICE/blob/2cdd3d007a409d26cb0c16d946678a544ada55fa/doc/source/user_guide/ug_case_settings.rst#L556:~:text=1.5-,kalg,-real) means no additional algae-related absorption,
     - [`r_snw = 0.0`](https://github.com/CICE-Consortium/CICE/blob/2cdd3d007a409d26cb0c16d946678a544ada55fa/doc/source/user_guide/ug_case_settings.rst#L556:~:text=0.0-,R_snw,-real) is a tuning parameter for snow (broadband albedo) from Delta-Eddingon shortwave, here it is 0, which means not using additional boradband albedo tuning.
+    - [`sw_redist = .true.`](https://cice-consortium-icepack.readthedocs.io/en/main/science_guide/sg_thermo.html#thermodynamics) - if penetrating shortwave radiation is greater than the amount which can be absorbed, then redistribute it to the top surface

 ### `forcing_nml`
 The forcing namelist governs how external forcing (`atm` and` ocn`) is applied to the ice, including coupling flux adjustments.